About

 Why Home Sharing?

-Homesharers, create further opportunities for participation and inclusion for our service users in their communities.
+Homesharers, create further opportunities for participation and inclusion for people we support in their communities.
 The concept of “family/partner/individuals” based support not only provides support in the community but also support by the community.
 It upholds the principle of social inclusion, which is the right of every individual.
-It promotes choice for the individual service users as to who (s)he might like to live with and what social and leisure activities (s)he may want to get involved in.
+It provides individuals with the freedom to choose who they want to live with and which social and leisure activities they want to participate in.

-Homesharing takes account of service users, right to be treated with dignity and respect, their right to presence in ordinary places, their need for opportunity to develop a wide range of relationships.
+Homesharing takes account of people we support, right to be treated with dignity and respect, their right to presence in ordinary places, their need for opportunity to develop a wide range of relationships.
 It supports their right to make choices about daily life and activities and follow their personal goals in life.
 Finally it recognises the need we all have, to have opportunities to develop new skills and abilities which will enable us to become more involved and contribute to our community.

 The Community Facilitation Service is an integral part of the Social Work Department within Western Care Association.
-The service is based in Castlebar town and immediate area, and in recent times has developed supports for individuals in Westport town.
-The service was initiated in 2001 when the Social Work Department recognised that there were a large number of people with intellectual disabilities who were living and working and striving for independence in the Castlebar town area.
-Many of these individuals had found themselves in vulnerable situations where they required a particular discreet support and at that time had nowhere to turn.
-In 2001, the Community Facilitation service was set up to support 14 individuals; this has now developed into a more comprehensive service while maintaining its discretion, supporting up to 60 individuals.
+The service was initiated in 2001 when the Social Work Department recognised that there were a large number of people with intellectual disabilities who were living and working and striving for independence.
+Many of these individuals had found themselves in vulnerable situations where they required a particular discreet support, and at that time had nowhere to turn.
+In 2001, the Community Facilitation service was set up to support 14 individuals in the Castlebar area; this has now developed into a more comprehensive service while maintaining its discretion and supports up to 85 individuals across many areas in Mayo.
+A Community Facilitation service will offer a confidential person centred, discreet service to individuals living independently in the community and to those who are moving towards independent living.
+A community worker facilitates and advocates for individuals to address key areas of their lives; e.g., loneliness, isolation, poverty, relationships, sexuality, personal safety, rights, social inclusion, housing, health and wellbeing.

-Discreet supports to adults with intellectual disabilities living independently in the community and also support to individuals who are moving towards independent living.
+- Discreet supports to adults with intellectual disabilities living independently in the community and support to individuals who are moving towards independent living.

-Individuals an opportunity to address key areas of their lives, e.g., loneliness, isolation, poverty, relationships, sexuality, personal safety, rights, social inclusion, housing and health.
+- A community worker facilitates and advocates for individuals to address key areas of their lives, e.g., loneliness, isolation, poverty, relationships, sexuality, personal safety, rights, social inclusion, housing, health and wellbeing.

 Health and Wellbeing

-- Encourage and support individuals to live and maintain a healthy lifestyle by providing information and evidence-based research to enable people to make informed decisions, based on their individual needs.
+- Encourage and support individuals to live and maintain a healthy lifestyle by providing information that enables them to make informed decisions, based on their individual needs.

 - Support and guidance where necessary in the process of applying for Medical Cards/GP Visitors cards and other entitlements.

-- Support, liaise and work in partnership with the Adult Mental Health Team to address health concerns that may arise for individuals given their chosen lifestyles.
+- Liaise, support and work in partnership with the adult mental health teams to address health concerns that arise for individuals with mental health challenges and diagnosis.

-- Explore with individuals how best to facilitate their needs in order for them to attain a healthy lifestyle from a holistic approach, e.g., healthy diet, good mental health, sexual health and healthy relationships and general well-being.
+- Explore with individuals how best to facilitate their needs to attain a healthy lifestyle from a holistic approach, e.g., healthy diet, good mental health, sexual health and healthy relationships and general well-being.

 - Work closely with Mayo County Council and private Landlords in obtaining secure, affordable quality accommodation for individuals, their partners and/or children.

-- Support and facilitate individuals to apply and attend meetings for the necessary social housing benefits e.g., House Assistance Payment (HAP), Rental Accommodation Scheme (RAS), Rental Allowance and Council Housing.
+- Support and facilitate individuals to apply and attend meetings regarding social housing applications; e.g. House Assistance Payment (HAP), Rental Accommodation Scheme (RAS), Rental Allowance and Council Housing.

-- Support and Apply for entitlements for each individual, e.g. Household Benefits Package, Fuel Allowance, Living Alone Allowance etc.
+- Inform and support individuals of entitlements e.g. Social Protection Payments, Household Benefits Package, Fuel Allowance, Living Alone Allowance etc.

-- Facilitate individuals to maintain independent living by addressing areas of concern and putting supports in place to assist with same, e.g. Personal Assistant, Volunteers and/or Home Help hours.
+- Facilitate individuals to maintain independent living by addressing areas of concern and identify supports necessary to assist with same, e.g. Home Support (PA), Volunteers and/or Home Help hours.

 - Support and facilitate individuals to live within their means e.g. budget to pay bills, food expenses etc., and contact Money Advice Budgeting Service (MABS) as needed.

-- Support and encourage individuals to strive toward and attain the highest level within their capacity from an educational and/or employment perspective.
+- Support and encourage individuals to strive toward and attain the highest level within their ability from an educational and/or employment perspective.

 - Liaise with and facilitate individuals to attend meetings and educational institutions and support them to decide on programmes that best suit their needs and ability.

-- Research and provide the necessary information to individuals around community run courses/activities that may be of interest to them e.g. Le Cheile, Family Centre, Recovery College etc.
+- Research and relay information gathered to individuals regarding college/university courses, community run courses/activities that may be of interest.

-- Liaise with Employability West to register and seek advice around employment needs and support for individuals.
+- Liaise with Employability West for individuals who seek advice around employment needs and support individuals with their Curriculum Vitae.

 - Encourage and support individuals to keep safe, using a holistic approach, e.g. safety in the home, road safety, personal safety, sexual safety etc.